↖ Homepage of the site 'What to do with your life?'

 |

-The normative or dogmatic decision.
-It consists of basing the validity of the solution on the fact that it is the rule, the law, the norm, the standard procedure, the state of the art.
-See the question 'What do good practices represent in the world of work?'
+Normative or dogmatic decision-making.
+It consists in basing the validity of the solution on the fact that it is the rule, the law, the norm, the standard procedure, the state of the art.
+See the question 'What do best practices represent in the world of work?'

 |